A background wave graphic.

 The Character Skills Snapshot is the missing piece of the private school admissions puzzle.
-A holistic measure of student preferences, attitudes, and beliefs toward seven character skills, the Snapshot complements standardized tests such as the SSAT by helping admission teams get to know who your child is in addition to what they know for the test—letting their uniqueness shine.
+A holistic measure of student preferences, attitudes, and beliefs toward seven character skills, the Snapshot complements standardized tests such as the SSAT by helping admission teams get to know who your child is in addition to what they know—letting their uniqueness shine.

 Why take the Snapshot?